Renaissance: A Self-Stabilizing Distributed SDN Control Plane using In-band Communications: Evaluation

 \subsection{Setup}

 We consider a spectrum of different topologies (varying in size and diameter), including B4 (Google's inter-datacenter WAN based on SDN), Clos datacenter networks and Rocketfuel networks (namely Telstra, AT\&T and EBONE).
 The relevant statistics of these networks can be found in Table~\ref{nodeDiameterDegree}.
-The hosts for traffic and \EMS{round-trip time (RTT)} evaluation are placed such that the distance between them is as large as the network diameter.
-The evaluation was conducted on a PC running Ubuntu 16.04 LTS OS, with the Intel(R) Core(TM) i5-457OS CPU @ 2.9 GHz (4x CPU) processor and 32 GB RAM. \EMS{During the experiments in large networks, the rule sets need to accommodate many rules that controllers and switches have to exchange.
-Therefore, the maximum transfer unit (MTU) of each link is set to the value of 65536 bytes in all experiments.}
+The hosts for traffic and round-trip time (RTT) evaluation are placed such that the distance between them is as large as the network diameter.
+The evaluation was conducted on a PC running Ubuntu 16.04 LTS OS, with the Intel(R) Core(TM) i5-457OS CPU @ 2.9 GHz (4x CPU) processor and 32 GB RAM.
+The maximum transmission unit (MTU) for each link in the Mininet networks were set to 65536 bytes.

 Paths are computed according to Breadth First Search (BFS) and we use OpenFlow fast-failover groups for backup paths.
 We introduce a delay before every repetition of the algorithm's do forever loop as well as between each interval in which the abstract switch discovers its neighborhood.
 In our experiments, the default delay value was $500$ ms. However, in an experiment related to the bootstrap time (Figure~\ref{c2}), we have varied the delay values.